-Does the school have a school growth/improvement plan that includes school-specific goals?

-Does the school growth/improvement plan inform decision-making in the school based on the school's priorities?
+- Does the school have a school growth/improvement plan that includes school-specific goals? - Does the school growth/improvement plan inform decision-making in the school based on the school's priorities?

-- ☐ the school's current growth/improvement plan - □ other evidence/examples that demonstrate the school meets the Element
+the school's current growth/improvement plan other evidence/examples that demonstrate the school meets the Element documentation (agendas, meeting notes, reports) from program advisory committee meetings and past program reviews plans for upcoming program reviews other evidence/examples that demonstrate the school meets the Element